There is a wide range of home gyms available on the market so choosing the right one for your needs could be challenging.

-The addition of the bench allows for an additional of 10 exercises to be performed on the machine bringing the total number of exercises up to 60.
-The exercises are also more inclusive as the bench allows for you to do exercise that involves one being on their back.
+The addition of the bench allows for an additional 10 exercises to be performed on the machine bringing the total number of exercises up to 60.
+The exercises are also more inclusive as the bench allows you to do exercise that involves one being on their back.

 The truth is that both the machines can provide an equally rewarding workout session as both of the products share a lot of similarities.

 However, the Bowflex Blaze has a clear edge albeit a small one with the inclusion of the bench allowing exercise including supine exercises.